 Have a wide foot and can’t find fitting soccer cleats?
 Wide soccer cleats guide is just for you!

 The amount that you are willing to pay for the soccer ball might influence your search.
-These range in price depending on its type, make, quality and other features.
+These range in price depending on their type, make, quality, and other features.
 If you are looking for a ball to kick around for fun or for a child as a toy, it is best that you opt for an inexpensive ball as they are likely to ruin the ball or easily get bored with it shortly after.
 This also applies to children who are in a league as they will soon outgrow the ball hence the need for a bigger and more expensive soccer ball.